 Read More: Weight Gain During Ovulation: Is It Normal?

 How To Balance Progesterone Levels Naturally

 It is vital to understand that the body needs progesterone, but too much of it can lead to symptoms such as breast tenderness, abdominal discomfort, mood swings, and sleep issues.
-Not enough can cause a lack of a menstrual period, infertility, and depression.
+Not enough can lead to a lack of a menstrual period, infertility, and weight gain.
 So how does one balance progesterone levels naturally without disrupting the body’s delicate hormonal balance?

 Here are some ways to go about it

 Although no foods contain progesterone, the following foods can provide the environment needed to support your body to balance progesterone levels:

 Cruciferous vegetables are vegetables in the brassica family.
 They include broccoli, cauliflower, cabbage, kale, collards, and brussels sprouts.
 This is because they are high sources of nutrients that are beneficial to progesterone production.

 Magnesium deficiency has been linked to low progesterone levels, so it is important to make sure you are getting enough magnesium in your daily diet.
 Magnesium rich foods include spinach, artichokes, whole grains, nuts and seeds.

 It may be helpful to eat anti-inflammatory foods that help reduce inflammation of the endometrium (uterus lining) which can lead to diminished progesterone production (4).
 Some ideal anti-inflammatory foods to eat include green leafy vegetables, omega 3 fatty acids from cold water fish, avocados, cherries, grapefruit juice, fresh basil leaves, and ginger.

 Increase your daily intake of dietary fiber.
 Good sources of dietary fiber include black beans, turnip greens, sweet potatoes, avocados, apples with the skin on, and whole grain products.